Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Access, Parking Marmot Basin – Jasper

-The Marmot Basin ski resort is located in the western section of the Alberta Province in the Jasper National Park.
-Jasper is accessible from all directions.
-Well-built highways lead from Edmonton (360 km away), Lake Louise (230 km away), Kamloops (440 km away) and Prince George (370 km away) to Jasper.
-From Jasper, you must take the Icefields Highway No. 93 eight km to the turnoff for the ski resort.
-Then it is 13 km up to the base station at the Caribou Chalet.
-You can stop at short-term parking to purchase your ski pass and rent equipment and then park in one of the large parking lots (P1 - P4) located a bit above the base station with access to the slopes at the School House triple chairlift.
-Therefore, you can park right at the slopes.
-A very easy slope leads along the parking lots and down to the Caribou Chalet and the lifts.
-It is necessary to purchase a Jasper National Park pass in order to ski at this resort.
-You can purchase the pass in Jasper or at the control booth at the entrance to the ski resort.
-If you are caught skiing without this pass, there are hefty fines.
+The Marmot Basin ski area is located in the western part of the province of Alberta in Jasper National Park.
+Jasper can be reached from all directions.
+Well-developed roads (highways) lead to Jasper from Edmonton (360 km), Lake Louise (230 km), Kamloops (440 km), and Prince George (370 km).
+From Jasper, you need to take the Icefields Highway No. 93 for about 8 kilometers to the turnoff for the ski area.
+Then, it's a 13-kilometer drive up to the base station at Caribou Chalet.
+Here, you can stop in the short-term parking zones to purchase ski passes and rent equipment.
+Four large parking lots (P1 to P4) are located a bit above the base station along the slopes at the School House Chair triple chairlift.
+This allows you to park directly next to the slopes.
+An easy slope runs along the parking lots down to the Caribou Chalet and the lifts.
+A Jasper National Park pass is mandatory to access the ski area.
+You can purchase this pass in Jasper or at the checkpoint on the access road to the ski area.
+If you are checked without a national park pass, you will face hefty fines.

 Ideal entry for day visitors